Bisleri

 Bisleri International (formerly Parle Exports and Parle Bisleri) is an Indian multinational company which is best known for the eponymous brand of bottled water.
-The company was started in the 1970s by Ramesh Chauhan, and sells bottled water and soft drinks.
+The company was started in 1969 by Ramesh Chauhan, and sells bottled water and soft drinks.

 Bisleri conducts most of its business in India, with 150 operational plants and a network of 6,000 distributors and 7,500 distribution trucks.
 Bisleri also sells its products through its own e-commerce platform and other online retailers.

 History

 Background

 In 1966, Italian doctor Cesari Rossi and Indian businessman Khushroo Suntook introduced Bisleri bottled water in India by setting up a factory in Thane.
 It was named after an Italian alcohol remedy drink created by 19th century inventor Felice Bisleri.
 Bisleri was initially sold only in luxury hotels and restaurants in Mumbai in glass bottles in two varieties – bubbly and still.
 In 1969, the Jayantilal Chauhan family of Parle Group acquired the struggling Bisleri brand, which was looking to exit the Indian market, for ₹4 lakh (about USD50,000 then).